akiyamaSM/chibi/README.md

 Kolores is a mini PHP framework to work on small projects, containing the following elements.

 # Routing
-With Koloris its really easy to make your routes
+With Kolores its really easy to make your routes

 ## Route to Controller
 ```php